inspec/inspec/docs/resources/aws_iam_access_keys.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of available matchers please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### exists

 The control will pass if the filter returns at least one result.
-Use should_not if you expect zero matches.
+Use `should_not` if you expect zero matches.

     # Sally should have at least one access key
     describe aws_iam_access_keys.where(username: 'sally') do